2022 French Open (Roland-Garros, May 22 – June 5) Betting Tips & Predictions

-Many doubted Rafael Nadal ahead of the 2022 Australian Open due to his recent injury and the lack of matches.
+Many doubted Rafael Nadal ahead of 2022 Australian Open due to his recent injury and the lack of matches.
 Still, the Spanish tennis superstar silenced all the doubters by claiming the historic 21st Grand Slam title.
-Admittedly, his road to the top was easier with the absence of Djokovic, but that doesn’t take away from his exceptional performance in the Land Down Under.
+Admittedly, his road to the top was more accessible without Djokovic, but that doesn’t take away from his exceptional performance in the Land Down Under.

-Since then, Nadal has won the Mexican Open, made the finals of Indian Wells Masters, and quarter-finals of the Madrid Open, but could only reach R16 at the Italian Open.
-His progressively worse results might be attributed to Nadal’s chronic foot injury, which is our main concern when we talk about Nada’s chances to win his 22nd Grand Slam title.
+Since then, Nadal has won the Mexican Open, made the finals of the Indian Wells Masters, and quarter-finals of the Madrid Open, but could only reach R16 at the Italian Open.
+His progressively worse results might be attributed to Nadal’s chronic foot injury, which is our main concern when discussing Nada’s chances to win his 22nd Grand Slam title.

 But while the injury does bring his value down, Nadal is still the “King of Clay” and by far the most successful player of the French Open (13 titles).
 Moreover, Nadal is 19-8 in the head-to-head with Djokovic on the French clay, so the Serb’s presence is far from a death knell for Nadal’s chances of reaching the top.

 The online betting sites have clarified which woman tennis player should win the French Open.
 Iga Swiatek is the clear favourite on the outright betting markets, priced at just 10/11, far ahead of Simona Halep (10/1) and Ons Jabeur (12/1).